Smart Contract Fundamentals Hub: EVM Execution, Solidity First Principles, and Mainnet-Ready Mental Models

 What smart contract fundamentals matter most before applying for junior Solidity jobs?

-Do I need deep EVM knowledge before I build projects?
+Do I need deep EVM knowledge before I build smart contract projects?

 You do not need to become an opcode specialist on day one.
 But you do need enough EVM understanding to explain what your contract is doing, why storage changes cost what they cost, and where function behavior can become risky or confusing.